christopherfujino/teach-me-to-code/blog/content/posts/2025-04-07-sabbatical.md

 At the end of the day I became fed up with the corporate bureaucracy and with decision-making that placed profit percentage points over the well-being of people.
-There were some other things that I hadn't anticipated that also made me fed up, but I'm not writing this to enumerate gripes.
-In fact, I found myself complaining about work so much that I didn't like who I was becoming, and so it seemed necessary for me to quit my job to be the kind of person I would like to be.
+There were some other things that I hadn't anticipated that I also became fed up with, but it's not my goal to enumerate gripes.
+In fact, I was convinced it was necessary for me to leave because I found myself complaining about work so often.

-Which is why I've decided to take a sabbatical.
-To be clear, this is not leave granted by my employer; I resigned my position and am definitely unemployed.
+So I've decided to take a sabbatical.
 Neither am I looking for a job.
 Before I decided on taking a sabbatical, I *did* look at other jobs.
 However, I had the sinking feeling that it would be more of the same.
 I've never been one to hop from one rock to the next, just because I'm tired of the previous rock.